daangn/kdt/language/README.md

 $semantic.color.background -> $static.color.white
 ```

-### Description Binding
+### Token Description

-User can leave a single line of comment on a specific token using `??` operator.
+You can leave a single line of comment on a specific token using `??` operator.

 ```
 $semantic.color.primary ??
 This is primary color